Aryaman47/bl0ck_v0/README.md

 - Toggle between DDM or SM {Standard Mode (Non-DDM)}.
 - In SM, the difficulty: 1 & Nonce: 0 (by default).
 - After enabling DDM (`difficulty` auto-increments by default),
-    1. It starts at `difficulty = 2` and increments with each new block added.
+    1. It starts at `difficulty = 2` and increments with each new block that is generated.
     2. Difficulty can be set manually, **inclusively between 1 to 10**.
     3. Using `set-manual`, the `difficulty` halts at the `set-manual = {customValue}` until `switch-to-auto` is called.
     5. The `switch-to-auto` allows to **revert back to auto-increment mode** from manual-difficulty mode.